ryanking8215/go-wrk/README.md

   [The original author](https://github.com/tsliwowicz) fully credit the wrk project (https://github.com/wg/wrk) for the inspiration and even parts of this text.
   [The original author](https://github.com/tsliwowicz) also used similar command line arguments format and output format.

-  I added javascript support in this project like lua in wrk.
+  I added JavaScript support in go-wrk like lua in wrk.